Lily Díaz was born in San Juan, Puerto Rico. She grew up in Caracas, Venezuela and in Puerto Rico. She is married and has two children.

 In 1990, she received a Fulbright fellowship to conduct research in the archives in Spain for A Simultaneous View of History, a hypermedia work about science in 16th Century America and Spain.
 The work investigates scientific techniques utilized by the Europeans to visualize the newly acquired lands.

-In 1994, she was commisioned by the Arts Festival of Atlanta to create @rt Auction, an interactive computer art piece that explores the topic of how price informs our perception of art.
+In 1994, she was commisioned by the Arts Festival of Atlanta to create @rt Auction an interactive computer art piece that explores the topic of how price informs our perception of art.

-She has taught at the Pratt Institute of Design in Manhattan, the Universidad de Guadalajara in México, and has lectured in Finland, Norway, Puerto Rico, Spain and the United States.
+She has taught at the Pratt Institute of Design in Manhattan, the Universidad de Guadalajara in México, and has lectured in Finland, Puerto Rico, Spain and the United States.
 Currently she is pursuing post-doctoral studies at the Media Lab of the University of Art and Design in Helsinki, Finland.
 Illuminating History: Through the Eyes of Media is the title of her doctoral work at UIAH.

-Her hobbies are: cooking, sewing, collecting old books, stamps, and postcards.
+Her hobbies are: Cooking, sewing, collecting old books, stamps and postcards.
 She has a green belt in karate.

-The topics that my research deals with are:
+Some of the topics that my research deals with are:

 - Transfer of culture heritage materials into the virtual domain.